iNihilistx/iNihilistx/README.md

 ## About Me
 <p align="center">

 I'm currently in my third year studying Computer Science at De Montfort University.
-My passions within tech include networking, cybersecurity, and front-end web development.
+My passions within tech include networking, cybersecurity, front-end web development and back-end software development.

-On the backend, I've been focused on advancing my Python skills - converting old command-line apps to GUI interfaces with the CustomTkinter framework.

-On the frontend, I'm devoted to progressing my abilities in HTML and CSS to build visually appealing sites.

 I aim to have a great understanding of front-end development and back-end development!